 Typical dimensions for a 20 cubic yard dumpster could be 14 feet long by 8 feet wide by 5 feet high.
 That’s comparable to 110-130 standard size trash bags.

 This size dumpster is good for large amounts of furniture, debris, or other low-density material.
-Remember that toxic or highly flammable material is never allowed in a rental dumpster!
+Remember that toxic or highly flammable material (more info) is never allowed in a rental dumpster!
 These are things like old oil drums or anything with gasoline on it.

 Dumpster Size: 25 Yards